 15 Ways to Prepare Your Garden for the Fall Season Transition

-Have you started thinking about what needs to be done in the garden as we get closer to fall, and before the first frost of the season?
-Today I’m sharing tips and ideas to help you start preparing your garden for fall.
+Have you started thinking about what needs to be done in the garden as we approach fall and before the first frost of the season?
+Today, I’m sharing tips and ideas to help you start preparing your garden for fall.

 It’s that time of year when there’s still so much that the summer garden has to offer.
 But it’s also important to start thinking about a strategy to start preparing for the fall season.

-I actually love getting the garden ready for the new season.
-The weather is usually perfect for gardeners here in the Pacific Northwest as we get into September.
-Let me take you through the steps I take to seamlessly transition from the summer to fall.
+I love getting the garden ready for the new season.
+As we get into September, the weather is usually perfect for gardeners here in the Pacific Northwest.
+Let me take you through the steps I take to seamlessly transition from summer to fall.

 late summer view of the garden and bay